 Haines, A. 2004.
 Draba glabella (Brassicaceae), New to Maine.
 Rhodora 106:55-59.

 Brunton, D. F., and D. M. Britton.
 1993.
 Isoetes prototypus (Isoetaceae) in the United States.
 Rhodora 95:122-128

 Dr. Nishanta Rajakaruna (COA '94) serves as the herbarium director.
-The current herbarium curator is Geneva Langley (COA '94), who is also in charge of the Wild Gardens of Acadia.
-Their work is supported by a small team of work-study students who have taken botany classes; this team of curatorial assistants currently comprises Linnea Harold, Abbe Urban, and Ian Medeiros are the current curatorial assistants.
-Ellen is entering specimens from Wooden Ball Island, ME into the HCOA catalogue; Ian is mounting plant specimens collected by Luka Negoita for his 2011 senior project on Little Duck Island, confirming lichen and bryophyte species identifications, and assisting Mount Desert Island Biological Laboratory researchers with a genetic barcoding project.
+The herbarium curator is Geneva Langley (COA '94), who is also in charge of the Wild Gardens of Acadia.
+Their work is supported by a small team of work-study students who have taken botany classes; this team of curatorial assistants currently comprises Linnea Harold, Abbe Urban, Josephine Trople, and Ian Medeiros.
+Ian is mounting plant specimens collected by Luka Negoita for his 2011 senior project on Little Duck Island, confirming lichen and bryophyte species identifications, and assisting Mount Desert Island Biological Laboratory researchers with a genetic barcoding project.
 Linnea is photographing our macrofungi collection for inclusion in a nationwide database.
 Abbe is mounting and accessioning plants collected by Maggie Mansfield for her 2012 senior project at the Callahan Mine Superfund site, and Josephine is conducting a folder-by-folder reorganization of the collection.

 c/o Dr. Nishanta Rajakaruna